fletcherw/playa-lights/README.md

 * Toggle switch for Bluetooth (Might be redundant with just unplugging)
 * On board switch for physical backup if bluetooth/app/phone fail.
 (Simple pattern cycle?)
-* Patterns encoded as 'init_[name]' and 'loop_[name]'.
-Loop function guaranteed to return after one update of LEDs so that arduino can handle bluetooth commands.
-* Master list of function names with associated function pointers to use for switching modes
-* Reset function to switch off all lights before switching modes
-* Code to restrict power draw to max permitted by power supply

 ### App